 Idaho SNAP Benefits

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 Idaho SNAP food benefits are used to provide low income individuals and families with food assistance.
 Food stamps benefits, known nationally as Supplemental Nutrition Assistance Program, are federally funded, though administered on a state-by-state basis.
 SNAP benefits in ID are governed by the Department of Health and Welfare.
 Benefits for food stamps program can be used to buy a variety of food items at the grocery store that will help keep the beneficiaries in good health.
 However, many non-food items are prohibited from being purchased with food stamps.

 Idaho food stamps benefits enrollment is a simple procedure.
 Once complete, the SNAP beneficiary will receive an EBT card by mail.
 When the recipient has his or her benefits card food stamps can be used to shop for food at approved locations.
 To discover more about SNAP food benefits in Idaho or what food items can be purchased with benefits, read the following sections on this page.

 Food Items You Can Purchase With SNAP In Idaho

 Food stamps program benefits in Idaho can be used to buy most food items and non-alcoholic drinks.
 The food stamps benefits EBT card can be used to buy the following:

 - Dairy products